jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ## 3. Supported Data Formats

-The *WhiteboxTools* library can currently support reading/writing raster data in GeoTIFF (.tif), *Whitebox GAT*(.tas and .dep), ESRI (ArcGIS) ASCII (.txt) and binary (.flt and .hdr), GRASS GIS, Idrisi (.rdc and .rst), SAGA GIS (binary--.sdat and .sgrd--and ASCII formats), and Surfer 7 (.grd) data formats. *LZW compression in GeoTIFF files and the BigTIFF (64-bit) format are not currently supported.* The library is primarily tested using Whitebox and GeoTIFF raster data sets and if you encounter issues when reading/writing data in other formats, you should report the [issue](#reporting-bugs).
+The *WhiteboxTools* library can currently support reading/writing raster data in GeoTIFF (.tif), *Whitebox GAT*(.tas and .dep), ESRI (ArcGIS) ASCII (.txt) and binary (.flt and .hdr), GRASS GIS, Idrisi (.rdc and .rst), SAGA GIS (binary--.sdat and .sgrd--and ASCII formats), and Surfer 7 (.grd) data formats. *LZW compression in GeoTIFF files and the BigTIFF (64-bit) format are not currently supported.* The library is primarily tested using Whitebox raster and GeoTIFF data sets and if you encounter issues when reading/writing data in other formats, you should report the [issue](#reporting-bugs).
 Please note that there are no plans to incorporate third-party libraries, like [GDAL](http://www.gdal.org), in the project given the design goal of keeping a pure (or as close as possible) Rust codebase without third-party dependencies.
+This design greatly simplifies installation of the library.

 Please note that throughout this manual code examples that manipulate raster files all use the GeoTIFF format (.tif) but any of the supported file extensions can be used in its place.

-At present, there is limited ability in *WhiteboxTools* to read vector geospatial data.
-Support for Shapefile (and other common vector formats) will be enhanced within the library soon.
-Currently Shapefile geometries can be read and certain tools take vector inputs.
-Reading vector attributes and writing vector geometries and attributes will be added a future version of the library.
+At present, there is limited ability in *WhiteboxTools* to work with vector geospatial data.
+Shapefiles geometries (.shp) and attributes (.dbf) can be read and some tools take vector inputs.
+There is currently no support for writing vector data although this feature is being actively developed.
+Other vector data formats may be added in the future.

 LiDAR data can be read/written in the common [LAS](https://www.asprs.org/committee-general/laser-las-file-format-exchange-activities.html) data format. *WhiteboxTools* can read and write LAS files that have been compressed (zipped with a .zip extension) using the common DEFLATE algorithm.
 Note that only LAS file should be contained within a zipped archive file.
 The compressed LiDAR format LAZ and ESRI LiDAR format are not currently supported by the library.
 The following is an example of running a LiDAR tool using zipped input/output files: